-This measures fabrication of gold into components used in the production of electronics, including – but not limited to – semiconductors and bonding wire.
+The volume of gold bullion or grain fabricated into components used in the production of electronics, including – but not limited to – semiconductors and bonding wire.

-The first transformation of raw gold into intermediate or final products destined for dental applications such as dental alloys.
+The volume of gold bullion or grain fabricated into products destined for dental applications such as dental alloys.

 Fabrication is the first transformation of gold bullion into a semi-finished or finished product.